Loki-Hornsby/Loki-Hornsby/README.md

 💬 Contact: lokihornsby@gmail.com
 ©️ Copyright: **`Copyright 2022, Loki Hornsby, All rights reserved.`**

-Note: many repositries are broken currently because i'm busy working on a game - they will be updated, minimized, simplified etc in due future
+Note: many repositories are broken currently because i'm busy working on a game - they will be updated in due future